corniab/cse212/final-project/trees/trees.md

 ## Example

-Here is an example of a binary tree.
+Here is an example of a binary search tree.

 ```python
 class BST: